xMansour/Android-CodePath-Tutorials/README.md

     8. `assets` - Uncompiled source files associated with your project; Rarely used.
     9. `libs` - Before the introduction of Gradle build system, this directory was used for any secondary libraries (jars) you might want to link to your app.

+- [x] **Organizing your Source Files**
+    Android applications should always be neatly organized with a clear folder structure that makes your code easy to read.
+In addition, proper naming conventions for code and classes are important to ensure your code is clean and maintainable.

+    **Android Folder Structure**

+    **Organize packages by category**
+        `com.example.myapp.activities` - contains all activities.
+        `com.example.myapp.adapters` - contains all custom adapters.
+        `com.example.myapp.models` - contains all our data models.
+        `com.example.myapp.network` - contains all networking code.
+        `com.example.myapp.fragments` - contains all fragments.
+        `com.example.myapp.utils` - contains all helper supporting code.
+        `com.example.myapp.interfaces` contains all interfaces.

+- [x] **Architecture of Android Apps**
+    When first building Android apps, many developers might start by relying on Model View Controller (MVC) patterns and usually end up writing most of the core business logic in activities or fragments.
+The challenge is that writing tests that can validate the app's behavior is difficult to do because the code is often so closely tied to the Android framework and the various lifecycle events.

+    **Architectural Patterns**
+    1. **Standard Android**
+        `MVC` Model-View-Controller, the default approach with layout files.
+Activities and Fragments acting as the controller and models used for data and persistence.
+MVC allows the activities to process the data and update the views, so they act as a controller with some extra responsibilites that should be part of the view.
+Thus Activities and Fragments can become very large and very difficult to test.

+    2. **Clean Architecture**
+        `MVP` Model-View-Presenter allows Activities and Fragments to become part of the view layer and delegate most of the work to presenter objects.
+Each activity has a matching presenter that handles all the access to the model.
+The presenters also notify the Activities when the data is ready to display.

+    3. **Data-binding MVVM**
+        `MVVM` Model-View-ViewModel retrieve data from the model when requested from the view via the Android data binding framework.
+With this pattern, Activities and Fragments become very lightweight.
+Moreover, writing unit tests becomes easier because the ViewModels are decoupled from the view.

+    **Clean Architecture**
+    separates the architecture of app into three major layers:
+    1. **Presentation Layer**: how the app shows the data to the user, the presentation layer sits as the outermost layer.
+    2. **Domain**: what are the core functions of the app, the domain layer sits in the middle layer.
+    3. **Data Layer**: how the data can be accessed. the data layer resides in the inner layer.

+    **MVP**
+    The Model-View-Presenter architecture comprises:
+    1. **Model**: the data layer.
+    2. **View**: the UI layer, displays the data received from Presenter, reacts to the user input.
+Activities, Fragments and android.view.View are treated as View in the MVP.
+    3. **Presenter**: responds to the actions performed on the UI layer, performs actions on the Model objects and passes the results back to the Views.

+    >What we want to achieve by using MVP are simpler tasks, smaller objects, and fewer dependencies between Model and Views layers.
+This, in turns makes our code easier to manage and test.

+    **Differences from MVC**
+    1. View is more separated from Model.
+The Presenter is a mediator between them.
+    2. Easier to create unit tests.